-Before we look at any requirements, we must first discuss the Transport Canada Medical.
+Before we look at any pilot license conversion requirements, we must first discuss the Transport Canada Medical.
 Medical examiners can be found in Canada and throughout the world using Transport Canada’s Medical Examiner search.
 Just as an example, medical examiners can be found in France, India, Thailand, Namibia and many more countries.

 For a Private Pilot License, you will need a Category 3 or 1 Medical.

 For a Commercial or Airline Transport Pilot License, you will need a Category 1 Medical.

 Visit our blog post on Transport Canada aviation medicals to learn more.

 Private Pilot License Conversion Canada

 Aspiring Canadian pilots can choose to either complete a foreign license validation or earn their private pilot license.

 Pilots may choose to validate a foreign license to fly recreationally; undergo flight training or conduct a flight test in Canada; earn a type rating; or for other reasons.
 A holder of a foreign pilot license would normally be issued a foreign license validation certificate if they can provide their foreign license and proof of experience (provide a pilot logbook), and a Canadian medical.

 A pilot wishing to obtain a FLVC should apply for the certificate prior to arriving in Canada.
 Foreign License Certificates are usually only valid for one year.
 After one year, pilots may apply for another FLVC or attempt to convert their license to a permanent Canadian one as shown below.

 - Download and fill out the form below.